 11.0 Unclaimed Wagers and Winnings

-11.1 Players are responsible for claiming and collecting winning wagers, winnings and gaming machine credits due to them pursuant to these rules.
+11.1 Players are responsible for claiming and collecting winning wagers, Winnings and Gaming Machine credits due to them pursuant to these rules.

-11.2 Subject to any express provision in these rules that may apply, where a winning wager or gaming machine credit is, or winnings are, not collected by a player, the casino operator shall hold and dispose of it or them in accordance with approved procedures.
+11.2 Subject to any express provision in these rules that may apply, where a winning wager or Gaming Machine credit is, or Winnings are, not collected by a player, the Casino Operator shall hold and dispose of it or them in accordance with any Minimum Operating Standards..

 Appendix 3: Division 2 - Blackjack